Robin-Geissler/EMG-Sensor-Board/README.md

 # Multichannel EMG
 This is a multichannel Eelectro Myogram (EMG) sensor.
 The project provides hardware and driver software to conclude multichannel EMG measurements.

 The system provides measurement functions for up to 16 differential EMG channels.
 It can be used to measurem 4x4 high density EMG grids, or 16 individual channels.
-The system can be operated mobile, receiving energy from a LiPo 1P1S battery and publishing the measurement data on an SD card.
+The system can be operated mobile, receiving energy from a LiPo 1P1S battery, publishing the measurement data on an SD card.

 **Further documentation can be found in the Wiki:**